 Harvest of Rubies by Tessa Afshar is one novel that has changed my life deeply and forever.
 I probably cannot tell you fully how powerful it is to me.
-So while I thought of how to review it I decided to write out some of the words that were so life changing to me — I hope it blesses you
+So while I thought of how to review it I decided to write out some of the words that were so life-changing to me — I hope it blesses you

 If your sense of identity is in your achievement or works…..(spoken by Nehemiah in the book)

 When God created the first man and woman, He gave them many gifts and then He gave them work that will require the use of those gifts.
-He assigned them tasks, much more important than anything you can accomplish in your life time. they were to take charge of the earth they were to rule over the world.
+He assigned them tasks, much more important than anything you can accomplish in your lifetime. they were to take charge of the earth they were to rule over the world.

 BUT they hadn’t even begun their work when He made the first pronouncement over them.
 He called them very good even before they had achieved a single thing.

 The lord care for you has never been depended on what you achieve.
 You were created for his love not be to be His work mule.
-Your accomplishment are meant to be a response to that love
+Your accomplishment is meant to be a response to that love

-The steadfast love of the lord never ceases NEVER.
+The steadfast love of the Lord never ceases NEVER.

 If one day all the works of my hand should fall apart at my feet do you think I will lose knowledge of who I am in God?
 Not for a moment my heart may break but not because I will think myself any less a man for that failure I will always have my standing before the Lord as His child I will always know I can go before Him and be welcomed THAT IS WHO I AM.
 MY WORK IS A SMALL PART OF ME.
 An assignment from God whether He gives it or takes it away it will not change how HE PERCEIVES ME.

 Our Plans are sometimes not God plans…… (spoken in Sarah the main character voice)